-If you enjoy research, you might enjoy becoming a private investigator (PI), also known as a private detective.
+If you enjoy research and solving puzzles, you might enjoy becoming a private investigator (PI), also known as a private detective.
 Now is a great time to consider entering this career field.
-Before embarking on your journey to become a PI, it is a good idea to learn a bit more about what a PI role entails.
+According to the Bureau of Labor Statistics, an estimated 3,000 new jobs are expected to open for private detectives and investigators from 2019 to 2029.1 Before embarking on your journey to become a PI, it is a good idea to learn a bit more about what the role of a PI entails.

 The Job Responsibilities of Private Investigators

 Influenced by popular movies and TV shows, many people assume that most PIs work for themselves in their own agencies.
 In reality, some PIs are employed by government agencies, while others are employed by companies in the finance and insurance sectors.

 The specific job responsibilities and areas of focus can vary from one agency to the next.
 In general, however, a PI may do any of the following:

 - Search records databases, including court records

 - Conduct background checks

 - Conduct accident reconstructions

 - Investigate crime scenes and claims of fraud

 Some PIs also specialize in a single area.
 For example, some may exclusively do corporate investigations, while others primarily handle background checks within the criminal justice system.